lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/ReadMe.md

 # My personal triple keyboard layout

-Just copy the " 570 " folder into " Steam\userdata\[Your 9 digit Steam ID here] " and overwrite.
+Follow the installation instructions in the main ReadMe.

 Some binds were rearranged because the `autoexec.cfg` cannot use modifiers in its binds anymore.
-Others were changed to satisfy my personal taste in post-7.00 DotA.
-You can easily modify the layout to your liking.
+Others were changed to my personal liking.
+You can easily modify the layout.

 *Note: These links are so long that I think only Chrome can open them.*